ccameron/REPIC/README.md

 usage: repic get_cliques [-h] [--multi_out] [--get_cc] in_dir out_dir box_size

 positional arguments:
-  in_dir       path to input directory containing subdirectories of particle coordinate files out_dir      path to output directory (WARNING - script will delete directory if it exists) box_size     particle detection box size (in int[pixels])
+  in_dir       path to input directory containing subdirectories of particle bounding box coordinate files out_dir      path to output directory (WARNING - script will delete directory if it exists) box_size     particle bounding box size (in int[pixels])

-options:
+optional arguments:
   -h, --help   show this help message and exit --multi_out  set output of cliques to be members sorted by picker name --get_cc     filters cliques for those in the largest Connected Component (CC)